-Assessing whether SPH work is on the right path3.2 The evidence to include in a performance evaluation3.2 Methods for a performance evaluation3.4 How do we assess changes in the context?
+Assessing Progress in Implementing the SPH Intervention3.1 Assessing whether SPH work is on the right path3.2 The evidence to include in a performance evaluation3.2 Methods for a performance evaluation3.4 How do we assess changes in the context?
 How do we assess experience or acceptance of the intervention?
 How do we assess the inputs, outputs, organisation, and performance?
-How do we assess how effectively funds and other

-Assessing Progress in Implementing the SPH Intervention.....3.1 resources are being used?
+How do we assess how effectively funds and other resources are being used?
+Can we do these methods online? resources are being used?
 Can we do these methods online?